empiricaly/create-empirica-app/templates/basic/Readme.md

 ## Preparing this app

-Clone this repository to a local repository on your device.
-In the command line run this to install all the Node packages:
+If you have just downloaded, pulled, or cloned this app, you should run this in the command line to install all the Node packages:

 ```
 meteor npm install
 ```

-## Running the app locally
+## Launching the app

 You can now run the app on your local machine with: